-In Japan, people don’t use credit cards that much like overseas.
+In Japan, people don’t use credit cards that much like those in overseas.

 I myself use mainly cash if I go to a supermarket.